RxSwiftCommunity/RxGRDB/README.md

 Instead, compose requests or value observations together before building one **single** value observable.

-For example, fetch all requested values in a single observation (this is the technique used in the [Demo Application]):
+For example, fetch all requested values in a single observation:

 ```swift
 // DATA CONSISTENCY GUARANTEED